 Main conclusions

-The inclusion of physiological scaling can turn around the predicted effect of warming on size-at-age (from declining to increasing), and this happens for most of the random combinations of activation energies (based on meta-analysis).
+The inclusion of temperature-dependent physiological processes can turn around the predicted effect of warming on size-at-age (from declining to increasing), and this happens for most of the random combinations of activation energies (based on meta-analysis).

 The increased growth rates do not always lead to increased yields in warming scenarios.
 My interpretation (could be wrong) is that it’s because of changes in the size-spectra.
 Specifically, declines in abundance of most sizes below and slightly above w_mat, possibly from higher predation mortality rates.
 The only sizes that increase is the really large fish which do not contribute that much to yield)